alkatrivedi/image-classification-using-cnn/README.md

     </tr>
 </table>

-The above classes are classified in the CIFAR10 dataset.
+The above classes are classified on the CIFAR10 dataset.